Cloud Insight FAQ

 Note

-Asterisk (*) can only be used while setting plugin processes.
+An asterisk (*) can only be used while setting Plugin Processes.
 When a process name is set with a string containing an asterisk (*), the PID list of all matching processes becomes the target.

 Note

-When calling the AddPluginProcess API, only one instanceNo can be registered at a time.
-If multiple instanceNos are targeted, API is called multiple times.
+When calling the AddPluginProcess APIs, only 1 instanceNo can be registered at a time.
+If multiple instanceNoes are targeted, APIs are called multiple times.

 3. Check if the Plugin Process configList is normally registered in Cloud Insight through GetAllProcessPlugin.